cantinilab/Circe/README.md

 ## Comparison to Cicero R package
 <br> *On the same metacells obtained from Cicero code.*

+All tests can be found in the [AtacNet benchmark repo](https://github.com/r-trimbour/atacnet_benchmark)

 ### Toy dataset 1 (fake data):
 - Pearson correlation coefficient: 0.993
 - Spearman correlation coefficient: 0.992